• Contact Us

 The PowerScore 2018 LSAT Bibles: Changes and Updates

 Each year I make revisions and updates to the LSAT Bibles, and there are several different reasons for that.
 First, at least three new LSATs are released each year, and I like to make changes to some of the content to account for new directions taken by the test makers.
-Second, I talk with many different LSAT students and also teach various sessions throughout the year, and the feedback I receive helps me shape and improve parts of each book.
-And, finally, as I discussed last year, the books have changed so much over time that providing new versions each year helps students know they are … [Read more...]
+Second, I talk with many different LSAT students and also teach various sessions throughout the year, and the feedback I receive helps me shape and improve parts of each book. … [Read more...]

 Posted by Dave Killoran / LSAT Prep / LSAT Bibles, LSAT Prep, Self-Study, Studying Leave a Comment